Serg70877/Cyber-Security-Notes/README.md

 ### Ports 445 and 143
 These ports are associated with file sharing (SMB) and SQL Server
 - Sensitive info tend to be stored in these areas
-- Use smbclient to show available shares and access them
+- Use smbclient to show available shares with -L and access them
+- WorkShares can occasionally be logged into without a password
 - E.g. smbclient //127.0.0.1/SHARE$

 ## Database